LittlePetunia/ece1724-anime-goods-e-commerce-backend/Final Report.md

 ## 5. Features

 Our application features a complete workflow for user management which includes account creation and secure logins.
 In the current version, when a new user registers through the application interface with `POST /api/user`, their email is having uniqueness verified at the database level.
 Registration is also backed by client-side checks and a `useAuth()` hook.
+JSON Web Token (aka.
+JWT) is used for **authentication and authorization** in our project, because it offers a simple implementation, enables stateless authentication on the server side.
+Additionally, JWTs are compact, URL-safe, and can carry custom claims, making them a flexible solution for securely transmitting information between parties.
 Login is handled through a modal triggered by the user icon, sending a request to `/api/user/login` which returns a JWT and user data to be stored in context and localStorage.
 For now, passwords are stored without hashing, though our future work will include migrating to securely hashed passwords.
-Protected actions such as “Buy Now” and “Place Order” require authentication, enforced via a `<CheckAuth>` component that either proceeds or opens the AuthModal, resuming the action upon successful login.
+In frontend, protected pages such as admin management pages and user-specific pages require authentication, enforced via a `<ProtectedRoute>` component that checks the authentication and access level of the current user.
 Logout clears all authentication data and resets the user state.
-APIs are validated through custom Express middleware with Zod schemas, ensuring type and format correctness.
+In backend, API calls include the JWT in the Authorization header using the Bearer schema, and are validated through custom Express middleware, ensuring authentication and access level correctness.
 Registered users can update or delete their profiles with `PUT /api/user/:id` and `DELETE /api/user/:id`, respectively.
 A custom middleware ensures all requests comply with correct data types and formats.

 Our application also provides a robust product catalog supports all CRUD requirements, as defined in the course.
 Through `POST /api/product`, administrators are able to create new products by supplying attributes such as name, brand, description, price, category, stock, status, and imageURL.
 Products can be retrieved individually using `GET /api/product/:id`, while the entire catalog can be accessed via `GET /api/product`, allowing for searching in a case insensitive manner over the name, brand, and description.
 The `/products` page supports infinite scrolling, filtering by category and price, and search term debouncing.
 All parameters are synced with the URL, triggering queries to `/api/product`, and large lists are rendered efficiently using virtualization with react-window.
 A custom middleware parses and validates the supplied pagination parameters, such as`skip` and `take`, with sorting by any indexed field, including but not limited to, price, stock, and creation date.
 Updating is done through `PUT /api/product/:id`, and deletion is done using `DELETE /api/product/:id`.
 The deletion process ensures referential integrity by preventing the removal of products associated with existing orders, suggesting that they be marked as DISCONTINUED instead.
 ![Product](https://github.com/user-attachments/assets/328eb6eb-67a9-4c43-b394-2b182fe7b333)
 Figure 5\.
 Product

 Shopping cart operations are managed through a global `CartContext` and reducer, supporting product additions, updates, and removals.
-Users can interact with the cart from the product list or detail pages by clicking the cart icon, opening a preview with product images, names, unit prices, and quantities.
+Users can interact with the cart from the product list or detail pages by hovering the cart icon, opening a preview with product images, names, unit prices, and quantities.
 The preview offers links to “Go to Cart” or “Checkout”.
 From the main `/cart` page, users can adjust product quantities using plus/minus buttons or direct input, remove individual products, clear the entire cart, or select items using checkboxes.
 Quantity inputs are bounded by stock, and the cart provides feedback when limits are exceeded.
-Cart functionality includes batch selection and a secure order placement flow, wrapped in `<CheckAuth>` to ensure only authenticated users can proceed.
+Cart functionality includes batch selection and a secure order placement flow.
+While viewing and managing the cart does not require authentication, the checkout process is wrapped in `<ProtectedRoute>` to ensure only authenticated users can proceed.
 If users are not logged in, they are prompted to register or sign in before continuing.
 ![Frontend Shopping Cart](https://github.com/user-attachments/assets/aec635df-d8d0-4ee7-8d85-b4fc1474b634)
 Figure 6\.
 Shopping Cart